 Harvesting beavers is hard work and a well-respected skill in northern Canadian communities.
-Beavers are harvested during our northern winters from October to April when their coats are at the height of thickness.
+Beavers are harvested during winter from October to April when their coats are at the height of thickness.
 The trapping seasons are monitored and regulated by government.
 The fur harvester uses certified humane traps on the Land, in waterways and under the ice.
 Beavers are quickly and carefully prepared to ensure a premium quality pelt.

 Q: After the pelt is harvested, what happens to the rest of the beaver?

 Reciprocity is a pillar of our Indigenous World view.
 According to the natural model of reciprocity, the gift of life necessitates both respect for that gift and a return.
 Indigenous peoples see an expression of this in the respectful return of parts of the animal to its habitat.